What is a hang?

 - Weight: 5 kg.

 In this instrument we find the union of three impressive metals: bronze, copper and 304 stainless steel in the back of the instrument.
-The latter, in addition to providing superior durability and broad-spectrum elastic properties, has an acoustic capacity that balances in a privileged way with the rest of the metals used.
+The latter, in addition to providing superior durability and broad-spectrum elastic properties, has an acoustic capacity that balances perfectly with the rest of the metals used.

-It is a traditional handpan in the shape of a flying saucer.
-It is tuned in the D Hijaz scale, which is one of the most used Arabic scales.
+It's a traditional handpan in the shape of a flying saucer.
+It's tuned in the D Hijaz scale, which is one of the most used Arabic scales.
 In this sense, it has the notes D3, A3, D4, D#4, D#4, F#4, G4, A4, C5 and D5.
-In other words, it covers a wider area than all the hand pan described above.
+In other words, it covers a wider area than all the handpans described above.

-The shape in the tone areas are no longer in the form of reeds, but in the form of polka dots, like the first hang drums created in Sweden.
-This model is one of the most difficult to achieve a solid sound, but when you do you will have the best sound quality.
+The shape in the tone areas is in the form of polka dots, like the first hang drums created in Sweden.
+This model is one of the most difficult with which to achieve a solid sound, but once you do, you will get the best sound quality.

 In terms of sound, the Terra house handpan is full and dynamic thanks to its three-octave scale.
 With them you can achieve modulations rich in nuances, but also with excellent sonorous movement due to the D Hijaz scale.

 This manufacturer creates really expensive hang drums, but we must admit that they are worth every euro invested.
-However, it is not an instrument for amateurs, but for professionals dedicated to meditation and professional new age music.
-Its sound is solid, round and balanced, while its construction is exceptional.
+However, this is not an instrument for amateurs, but for professionals dedicated to meditation and professional new age music.
+The sound is solid, round and balanced, while its construction is exceptional.
 Interested?
 Find the best price at Thomann.

 Sela Harmony Handpan D Amara 202